-- (xi) The Company has not paid or provided for any managerial remuneration.
+- The Company has not paid or provided for any managerial remuneration.
 Accordingly, the provisions of Clause 3(xi) of the Order are not applicable. - (xii) In our opinion, the Company is not a Nidhi Company.
-Accordingly, provisions of clause 3(xii) of the Order are not applicable. - (xiii) In our opinion all transactions with the related parties are in compliance with Sections 177 and 188 of Act, where applicable, and the requisite details have been disclosed in the financial statements etc., as required by the applicable Ind AS. - (xiv) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures. - (xv) In our opinion, the Company has not entered into any non-cash transactions with the directors or persons connected with them covered under Section 192 of the Act. - (xvi) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Accordingly, provisions of clause 3(xii) of the Order are not applicable. - In our opinion, all transactions with the related parties are in compliance with Section 188 of the (xiii) Act, where applicable, and the requisite details have been disclosed in the financial statements. as required by the applicable Ind AS.
+Further, in our opinion, the Company is not required to constitute audit committee under Section 177 of the Act. - (xiv) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures. - (xv)In our opinion, the Company has not entered into any non-cash transactions with the directors or persons connected with them covered under Section 192 of the Act. - The Company is not required to be registered under Section 45-IA of the Reserve Bank of India (xvi) Act, 1934.

-Walker Chandrole & Co LLP For Walker Chandiok & Co LLP
+Walker Charlick & Co LLP For Walker Chandiok & Co LLP

-Firm's Registration Ne.; 001076N/N500013
+Firm's Registration No.: 001076N/N500013